fortrabbit/blog/new-apps-are-here.md

 ---
 author: fl
 created: 2015-08-25
 published: true
-title:      "New Apps are here"
+title: New Apps are here
-excerpt:    "Introducing the New Apps in BETA."
+excerpt: Introducing the New Apps in BETA.
 image: new-apps-intro.jpg
+tags:
+  - changelog
 ---